Jared Odrick: Miami Dolphins

-Odrick was drafted by the Miami Dolphins with the 28th overall pick of the 2010 NFL Draft.
+Odrick was selected by the Miami Dolphins in the first round with the 28th overall pick of the 2010 NFL draft.
 He signed a five-year, $13 million contract (with $7.1 million guaranteed) with the Dolphins on July 29, 2010.
 He is represented by Drew Rosenhaus.
 In October 2010, Jared broke his foot in practice and missed the rest of the season.

 In 2011, Odrick had a strong season having an interception and six sacks as a backup defensive end.
 Odrick became infamous during that season for performing the "Pee-Wee Herman Dance" after recording a sack, reenacting a scene from Pee-Wee's Big Adventure.

 Jacksonville Jaguars

 Odrick was signed by the Jacksonville Jaguars on March 11, 2015.

 Odrick was placed on injured reserve on December 10, 2016, with a shoulder injury.

 On February 20, 2017, Odrick was released by the Jaguars.